Q-groupoids and their cohomology: Vacant -groupoids

 \section{Vacant $\LA$-groupoids}

-An $\LA$-groupoid (\ref{eq:la}) is said to be \emph{vacant} if it has trivial core\footnote{See \cite{mac:dblie1} for a description of the core of an $\LA$-groupoid and its induced Lie algebroid structure.} or, equivalently, if the induced map $\Omega \to G \times_M A$ is a diffeomorphism.
-Since the fibres of this map are vector spaces, it suffices to count dimensions in order to check whether an $\LA$-groupoid is vacant.
-Examples of vacant $\LA$-groupoids include the $\LA$-groupoids representing Lie algebroid structures over orbifolds (\S\ref{sec:orb}) and the cotangent groupoid (\S\ref{sec:cotangent}) of a Poisson Lie group.
-Another example is the following $\LA$-groupoid associated to a Poisson group action:
+An $\LA$-groupoid (\ref{eq:la2}) is said to be \emph{vacant} if it has trivial core\footnote{See \cite{mac:dblie1} for a description of the core of an $\LA$-groupoid and its induced Lie algebroid structure.} or, equivalently, if the induced map $\Omega \to G \times_M A$ is a diffeomorphism.
+Since the fibres of this map are vector spaces, it suffices to count dimensions in order to check if an $\LA$-groupoid is vacant.
+Examples of vacant $\LA$-groupoids include $\LA$-groupoids representing Lie algebroid structures over orbifolds (\S\ref{sec:orb}) and the cotangent groupoid (\S\ref{sec:cotangent}) of a Poisson-Lie group.